joseph-vazquez/F_I_S_H_Game/README.md

 # F_I_S_H

-This is my very fist game i made in java, I made this during 08/2023 - 12/2023
+This is my very first game i made in java, I made this during 08/2023 - 12/2023

 I hope you like it